Hanchenli/Hanchenli.github.io/_pages/about.md

   - /about.html
 ---

 I am a rising third year undergraduate at University of Chicago studying Mathematics (Honors), Computer Science (Honors) and Statistics.
-My research interest lies broadly in Computer Networking, Multimedia Systems, and systems for AI. <br />
+My research interest lies around providing **networking** and **system** support for **multimedia** and **machine learning** applications. <br /> I am currently researching on LLM serving and I had extensive experience working in video conferencing, quality of experience.

 I have been fortunate to work with Prof. Junchen Jiang at University of Chicago and collaborate with Dr. Amrita Mazumdar from NVIDIA research.
 Here is my [cv]()<br />

-My current research is mainly around Large Language Model(LLM) serving.
-I am always happy to chat about LLM research or practical deployment issues!

 ## Publications
 _* indicates equivalent contribution_